 Another notable thing is that Middlesex is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Middlesex is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Middlesex doesn't have a public transportation system that people use for their commute.

-The education level of Middlesex citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.41% of adults 25 and older in Middlesex have a college degree.
+The percentage of adults in Middlesex who are college-educated is close to the national average for all communities of 21.84%: 18.41% of the adults in Middlesex have a bachelor's degree or advanced degree.

 The per capita income in Middlesex in 2022 was $40,582, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $162,328 for a family of four.
 However, Middlesex contains both very wealthy and poor people as well.